-As from January 1st, 2019, France will introduce income tax levied at source.
+As from January 1st, 2019, France has introduced income tax levied at source.

 The new law provides for an obligation for the employers to levy at source income tax on the salaries paid to their employees.
 If the levy at source is not possible, the employee shall accept automatic down-payments from his/ her bank account in favour of the French tax authorities.